 Launceston, TAS 7250

 Natalie is the Tasmania representative on the ASMIRT Board of Directors.
-Her clinical role is Deputy Chief Radiation Therapist at the WP Holman Clinic at the Launceston General Hospital.
-As a past educator and current clinical lecturer at the University of Tasmania, Natalie is passionate about the training and development of radiation therapy staff and students, in conjunction with leading change in the field of radiation therapy.
+Her clinical role is Chief Radiation Therapist / Manager of the Northern Cancer Service.
+She is also the Board Liaison for the Education Committee.
+Natalie is passionate about the training and development of radiation therapy staff and students, in conjunction with leading change in the field of radiation therapy.